eth-brownie/brownie/docs/network-management.rst

 The following fields are optional:

     * ``name`` A longer name to use for the network.
 If not given, ``id`` is used.
+    * ``timeout``: The number of seconds to wait for a response when making an RPC call.
+Defaults to 30.

 There are additional required and optional fields that are dependent on the type of network.